WebAssembly/website/docs/design/FutureFeatures.md

 "anyfunc" type which simply means the element can be called but there is no static signature validation check.
 This could be improved by allowing:

-* functions with a particular signature, allowing wasm generators to use multiple homogeneously-typed function tables (instead of a single heterogeneous function table) which eliminates the implied dynamic signature check of a call to a heterogeneous table;
+* functions with a particular signature, allowing Wasm generators to use multiple homogeneously-typed function tables (instead of a single heterogeneous function table) which eliminates the implied dynamic signature check of a call to a heterogeneous table;